Dangerous Driving & Careless Driving Lawyers

 In cases of careless driving, the level of blame can vary significantly from being on the borderline of dangerous driving to as little as misjudging the speed of another vehicle or momentary inattention while tuning a car radio.

-Where the driver is under the influence of drink or drugs this further increases the level of blame.
+Where the driver is also committing a drug or drink driving offence, this further increases the level of blame.

 Causing death by dangerous driving and causing death by careless driving while under the influence of alcohol or drugs are the most serious driving offences which can attract up to 14 years’ imprisonment.
 A minimum disqualification of 2 years, with a compulsory extended re-test, will also be imposed upon conviction for these offences.